Michaeljurado42/Scrape-and-Classify/Readme.txt

 1) python app/app.py

 Additional Instructions
-Once inside the app you can upload the small_dataset.zip class as a test and train your model.
+Once inside the app you can upload the dataset.zip class as a test and train your model.
 See the video for additional instructions.